Paul addressed the people in these words:

 to what you have seen and heard.

 Get up and have yourself baptized and your sins washed away,

 calling upon his name.'”

 He knew from his tradition that God, through Israel, would deliver the world from sin, gather the nations, and establish peace and justice everywhere.
 That was the hope.
-The usual version of that hope was something like an avenging military/political ruler like Solomon or David, or a great law-giver/leader like Moses.
+The usual version of that hope was something like an avenging military and political ruler like Solomon or David, or a great lawgiver and leader like Moses.